 Your Bergenstesten certificate will be sent out approx. six to eight weeks after you took the exam.
 The certificate will be sent by post and you will not receive a statement of results prior to receiving the certificate.

-You will received a grade for each of the different parts of the Bergenstesten.
+You will receive a grade for each of the different parts of the Bergenstesten.
 You can receive the following results: “Ikke bestått” (no pass), “Bestått” (pass = B2) and “Godt bestått” (high pass = C1).

 Bergenstesten: Taking the Test Abroad